Guide to visiting the Córdoba Patios Festival (2026)

 This architectural style flourished during al-Andalus, the era of Islamic rule in Spain, when these sheltered sanctuaries became even more oasis-like.
 Along with wells and fountains, the courtyards would be filled with flowering plants - the greenery and running water creating a cooling effect to offset the searing summer heat in this part of the country.

-Córdoba has some particularly fine examples of patio houses, and in the early 20th century, the city launched a competition with cash prizes to reward the residents for their efforts in maintaining and decorating the patios.
+Córdoba has some particularly fine examples of patio houses.
+In the early 20th century, the city launched a competition with cash prizes to reward the residents for their efforts in maintaining and decorating the patios.

 Today, around 50 patios compete in the annual contest.
 Throughout the two weeks of the festival, these usually private spaces can be visited free of charge.

-The patios that take part in the competition are spread throughout Córdoba’s historic centre and the area to the east of it known as the Axerquía.
-The organisers have grouped them into several “routes” that correspond to the different neighbourhoods they’re in.
+The patios in the competition are spread throughout Córdoba’s historic centre and the area to the east known as the Axerquía.
+The organisers have grouped them into several routes that correspond to the different neighbourhoods they’re in.

 There are some patios that don’t take part in the competition (these are categorised as “fuera de concurso”) but can still be visited during the festival.
 They are marked in dark purple on both of the above maps and include government buildings, museums, and stately homes.